 Travel by train from Kandy to Haputale

-The train journey to Haputale will take around 3 hours.
+The train journey to Haputale will take around three hours.
 You depart Kandy at 10:50 and arrive into Haputale at 13:30.
+Please note that although we endeavour to purchase first class expo tickets for the train, these can only be confirmed 14 days before your journey and are subject to availability.

 Drive from Haputale to Koslanda (Road Journey)